tomhsiao1260/neuroglancer-learn/readme.md

 4. Open `http://localhost:3000` in Chrome

 ### Option 2: Online Demo
-Visit the deployed version at [neuroglancer-learn.vercel.app](https://neuroglancer-learn.vercel.app)
+Visit the deployed version at [neuroglancer-mini.vercel.app](https://neuroglancer-mini.vercel.app)

 ### Supported File Formats
 The application supports Zarr format (both v2 and v3) and OME-NGFF (OME Zarr) multiscale datasets.
 Supported data types include uint8, int8, uint16, int16, uint32, int32, uint64, and float32.
 For Zarr v2, supported compressors are blosc, gzip, null (raw), zlib, and zstd.

 ## Project Structure

-The project is organized into several key directories, each handling specific aspects of the visualization system:
+The project is organized into several key directories, each handling specific aspects of the system:

 ### Application Core
 - `src/main.ts`: The entry point of the application, handling initialization and user interface setup